top of page

 Clinical Trial PNE treatment

 Our polyneuritis equi IND is designated under MUMS (minor use in a minor species) for the control of clinical signs that are associated with polyneuritis equi (PNE) in horses.
-Effectiveness is determined by conducting a field effectiveness trial and is the last step in bringing this much needed treatment to veterinarians for PNE horses.
+Effectiveness is determined in a field effectiveness trial and is the last step in bringing this much needed licensed treatment to veterinarians for PNE horses.
 Blood testing and trial drugs are provided at no cost for the trial participants.
 This trial does not use a placebo.

 What causes PNE